AnanyaKA01/Experiment-01-/README.md

 - If we increase the value of W the value of ID is also increasing
 -  Higher The value of W/L ratio leads to a wider bandwidth due to high transconductance
 -  Lower thw Gain margin closer to the stability
+-  The gain(5.5 dB) and phase shift (which is nearly 180deg) align with theoretical expectations.

 #### 3. Tansient Ananlysis